Radisson Red: History

+In early 2024, Radisson Red inaugurated its first property in Germany by rebranding and refurbishing a former Park Plaza in Berlin.

 Concept

 Radisson Red is targeted to guests with an "ageless millenial mindset", incorporating more art, music and fashion into its services and offerings with a focus on communal spaces such as the bars and lobbies, digital customer service, and bold color interiors.
 It has its own branded restaurant, called OUIBAR, and is marketed more at millennials.
 The brand's emphasis is on modern design, technology, and quick food service.